MuhanguziDavid/jokes-bot-whatsapp/README.md

-# whatsapp bot
+# whatsapp jokes bot
-An app to demonstrate how to create a whatsapp bot
+A simple app to tell jokes on whatsapp.

 ### Technologies used
 - Flask
 - Twilio
 - ngrok
+- dialogflow